What parents need to know

 Having kids take an active role research may help them learn to investigate their interests.
 There are often multiple videos on a particular topic, so it's possible for kids to find a style that suits them best.

 Help videos and FAQ pages are very thorough.
-However, younger children may still find it difficult to navigate this large, adult-focused site.
-Users actively network via the site's social media features.
+But younger children may still find it difficult to navigate this large, adult-focused site.
+Users actively network through the site's social media features.

 What's it about?